Moot Court Team Starts Its Season This Month

 October 4, 2011

-Coming off its best year ever under the direction of Professor Ed Telfeyan, '75, the Pacific McGeorge Moot Court Competition Team embarks upon a difficult fall schedule later this month to start its 2011-2012 season.
+Coming off its best year ever under the direction of Professor Ed Telfeyan, '75, the McGeorge Moot Court Competition Team embarks upon a difficult fall schedule later this month to start its 2011-2012 season.

-Last year's Pacific McGeorge team was ranked No. 9 in the country by the Blakely Advocacy Institute, which compiles statistics on all moot court competitions open to American law schools.
+Last year's McGeorge team was ranked No. 9 in the country by the Blakely Advocacy Institute, which compiles statistics on all moot court competitions open to American law schools.
 The team qualified two entries for the 32nd Annual National Appellate Advocacy Competition, one finishing second in the country and the other taking top brief honors.
 That was just one of many highlights of a memorable season.

 This year's 22-person team begins its season with Mercer University School of Law's 2nd Annual Legal Ethics and Professionalism Moot Court.
 Andrea Moon, '13, Deepa Kulkarni, '12, and Charles Caraway, '13, will represent the school at event, which is scheduled for Oct.
 20 to 22 in Macon, Georgia.

 Pacific will send two teams to the Thomas Tang International Moot Court regional competition set for Oct.
 28-29 at the University of Denver Sturm School of Law.
 Ha "Sara" Kim, '13, and Amy Hammond, '12, will form one team while veteran Brad Coutinho, '12, and Harpreet Nakhwal, '12, comprise the second entry.

 Casey Anderson, '12, and Brittany Griffith, '12, will be paired in the San Diego National Criminal Procedure Competition on Nov.
 3-5.
 The tandem of Erin Chan-Adams, '12, and Hema Patel, '12, is also entered in that competition.